 Limited liability company Green Energy Partners / Stonewall was the original developer of the project, whereas engineering firm Bechtel Corporation was the development partner.
 Panda Power Funds acquired a majority stake in the Stonewall project in May 2013, when the project was in the planning stage.

 The Virginia Department of Environmental Quality granted an air permit for the project in April 2013, and the Certificate of Public Convenience and Necessity (CPCN) from the regulators was received in May 2014.

-Panda Power Funds secured a debt funding totalling $571m for the project in November 2014.
+Panda Power Funds secured debt funding totalling $571m for the project in November 2014.
 The lead arrangers for the senior debt financing included Goldman Sachs, Credit Suisse, ICBC, Investec, MUFG Union Bank and Ares.

 Siemens Financial Services provided a $75m equity investment for the project.

 The Stonewall power generating station is built on a 101-acre site in a wooded area located nearly four miles south of Leesburg, Virginia.